polistern/pboted_docs/docs/docs/bote/v5/packet_types.md

 # Packet Types

 * Version 5 is incompatible to earlier versions.
-* Version 5 clients will not talk to higher versions.
+* Version 5 clients will talk to higher versions.
-* Strings in packets are UTF8 encoded.
+* Strings in packets are UTF-8 encoded.
 * `E` denotes encrypted data.

 For supported encryption and signature algorithms, see [Cryptography](cryptography.md)

 ## 1. Data Packets

-All `Data packets` start with one byte for the `Packet type`, followed by one byte for the `Protocol version`.
+All `Data packets` start with:

+- one byte for the `Packet type`;
+- one byte for the `Protocol version`.

 These are **always sent wrapped** in a `Communication Packet` (see 2.).

 ### 1.1 Email Packet (encrypted)

 An email or email fragment, one recipient.
 Part of the Packet is encrypted with the recipient's key.

 | Field   | Data Type  | Description                                                         |
 |---------|------------|---------------------------------------------------------------------|